MarcialRosales/jwt-demo/README.md

 curl -H "Authorization: Bearer $token" localhost:8080/bye
 ```

-### Securing downstream client resource (e.g. a service that deals with user's information)
+### Scenario 6.
+Securing downstream client resource (e.g. a service that deals with user's information)
 The `gateway` endpoints we have seen so far do not delegate to other endpoints.
 In this scenario, the client is sending a request which either access or manipulates its own resource, say its account, or its messages, etc. The client's resource are served by another service called `resource-service`.
 The `resource-service` is our downstream service that the `gateway` will call.

 The flow is as follows: